Faces and maximizer subsets of highest weight modules: Main results and literature survey

-There are additional questions that naturally arise from the above program.
+There are additional questions that arise from the above program and have been studied in the literature.
 In identifying KR-modules at $q=1$ as projective objects in certain categories of $\lie{g} \ltimes \lie{g}$-modules, Chari and Greenstein work in \cite{CG2,CG3} with a subset $S \subset \Phi^+ = \wt \lie{n}^+$ of positive roots, which satisfies a certain combinatorial condition.
 Namely, given weights $\lambda_i \in S$ and $\mu_j \in \wt \lie{g}$,

 This condition arises in studying the weights of $\bigwedge^\bullet \lie{g}$.
 (This is related to abelian ideals, and we discuss connections in Remark \ref{Rabelian}.)
 It was shown in \cite{KR} how Equation \eqref{ECG2} extends the notion of the face of a polytope.

-We now further extend this notion.
-First we recall the notions of a weak face and a maximizer subset, via the characterization shown in \cite[Proposition 4.4]{KR}.
+We now introduce a novel tool used in this paper: that of a \textit{weak $\bba$-face}.
+This was introduced in \cite{KR} for $\bba$ an arbitrary subfield of $\R$; it is now defined in the present paper through its characterization shown in \cite[Proposition 4.4]{KR}.
+We further extend this notion to arbitrary additive subgroups $\bba \subset (\R,+)$; this helps unify and extend results in the literature, as well as provide common proofs.